 You probably don’t know Don Vickery.
 I didn’t know him until recently.

+Nevertheless, his story is one of the most inspirational that I have encountered in a long time.
 Vickery is a 51-year-old military veteran.
-He served his country from 1976-83 and wound up in Augusta, Ga., to earn an education degree.
+He served his country from 1976-83 and wound up in

 “I really don’t like talking about it, and when I do, it’s like I am telling a story about somebody else.
 I have tried to forget it.”